 Look for the Print link at the bottom of this page.

 The brief version for techies:

-Copy all the CD’s files into a new folder in C:\Program File (x86), then create a desktop shortcut to the folder’s startup file.
+Copy all the CD’s files into a new folder on your harddrive, such as, C:\Program File (x86).
+Then, create a desktop shortcut to the folder’s startup file.
+Done.

 - Open FILE EXPLORER in Windows.
 If you don’t know where it is, type “File Explorer” in the Windows search field located in the bottom left corner of your taskbar.

 - In File Explorer, navigate to your c:\Program Files(x86).

 - In the Program Files (x86) folder, select the NEW FOLDER icon and give it the name of your CD.
 (You can also right click an empty area in that folder, select “Create New Folder” and give it a name.)

 - Insert the CD in your drive.
 If you don’t have a CD drive, go to a computer that does and copy the entire contents of the CD to a USB flash drive, and bring the USB flash drive to the computer and plug it in.

 - In FILE EXPLORER, find your CD drive (perhaps it is letter D:), or USB drive, and double click it to open it.
 You should now be looking at all the files and folders on the CD.

 - COPY all the files and folders on the CD by highlighting all of them with your mouse, then RIGHT clicking your mouse (with the arrow hovering over the highlighted file area) and selecting COPY from the pop up menu.